hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/08_handling_user_input.md

     export default DefaultInput;
     ```

     2. Let's provide these ` props ` from ` AuthScreen ` to ` DefaultInput `.
 We have already ` valid ` of each input.
 We need to add the logic of ` touched ` ` prop `.
 We add ` touched ` attribute to the object of each input in ` state.controls ` and we initialize it with ` false ` indicating that it has not been touched yet.
 Whenever the user updates any input(in ` onUpdateInputs `) we set the updated input ` touched ` attribute to ` true `.
-The first time this has an effect while the subsequent times this has no effect but it hurts nothing.
+The first time this has an effect while the subsequent times this has no effect but it still has no side effects.
         1. Add ` touched ` to ` state `.
         ```js
         constructor( props ) {